little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Besides the UNESCO World Heritage Sites, there are also other ancient places.

-There are places like like Kayaköy that were deserted in the great exchange following the first World War.
+There are places like Kayaköy that were deserted in the great exchange following the First World War.

 Sumela Monastery

-This is one of those ancient sites that is so worth seeing.
+This is one of those historical sites that is so worth seeing.
 It is tucked up in the mountains in Trabzon in the Black Sea region.

-If you head up here, don’t miss it but make sure you call ahead of time because there is often a lot of reconstruction and repair as it is truly and ancient site.
+If you head up here, don’t miss it but make sure you call ahead of time because there is often a lot of reconstruction and repair as it is a truly an ancient site.

 If it is closed, you can still go up to it, you just won’t be able to enter it.